docpad/docpad/README.md

 DocPad takes that good ol' simple approach of writing files and wraps it with the best modern innovations, providing an awesome intuitive, liberating and empowering solution for HTML5 web design & development.

-## What are the features of DocPad?

-- it's language agnostic, allowing you to write your documents in any language you wish, we already support over 10 languages (listed a few sections later)
-- you can mix and match renderers, allowing you to combine languages e.g. eco and markdown with `file.html.md.eco`
-- you can write both static and dynamic documents
-	- for static documents a static output file will be generated
-	- for dynamic documents they will be re-rendered on each request
-- it provides a liquid layout engine allowing you to wrap a document in an infinite amount of layouts
-- it provides an in-memory nosql database which you can query inside your documents or inside your app
-- you can use DocPad as a module inside a bigger application, allowing you to utilise DocPad's generation abilities but do the heavy lifting in your own application
-- it runs great on Linux, OSX, and Windows, as well as Node.js 0.4 and 0.6
-- it provides automatic version checking letting you know when it's time to update
-- you can add new features to DocPad easily and simply with its powerful plugin infrastucture
-- it provides you with skeletons which bootstrap your next project
+At its core DocPad is a language agnostic document management system.
+This means you write your website as documents, in whatever language you wish, and DocPad will handle the compiling, templates and layouts for you.
+For static documents it will generate static files, for dynamic documents it'll re-render them on each request.
+You can utilise DocPad by itself, or use it as a module your own custom system.
+It's pretty cool, and well worth checking out.
+We love it.

 ## When would using DocPad be ideal?

+- for learning and implementing new languages and web technologies into real-world applications
+	- DocPad's ability to run a potential infinite amount of languages is amazing, and as you are always working with a real website you're never forced to re-implement anything into another system.

-- for prototyping new interfaces which need to accommodate rapid change
+- for rapid prototyping of new interfaces which need to facilate changes quickly
-	- The ability to get up and running as quickly as possible with DocPad really helps here, along with it's support for pre-precessors and static site generation you can quickly move about your codebase and regig things when things need to change - without having to rewrite any architecture.
+	- The ability to get up and running as quickly as possible with DocPad really helps here, along with its support for pre-precessors you can quickly move about your codebase and rejig things when things need to change - without having to rewrite any architecture.

 - for frontend prototypes which will be handed over to the backend developers for implementation
 	- Often to gain layouts, templating, and pre-precessor support we'll have to implement a web framework, a templating engine, and code a custom build script for each of our pre-precessors that we use.
 This takes a lot of uncessary time, and complicates things during handover to the backend developers who then need to learn the tools that you've used.
 Using DocPad we abstract all that difficulty and handle it beautifully, allowing you to just focus on the files you want to write, and we'll provide you with the layout engine, templating engine, and pre-precessor support you need.
 When it comes to handover, the backend developers will have your source files, as well as the compiled files allowing them to use whichever is easiest for them.